scummvm/scummvm/backends/platform/atari/readme.txt

 - second fastest possible rendering

-- doesn't update the whole screen (works best with a moderate amount of rectangles to update)

 Cons:

 - screen tearing in most cases

-- if there are too many smaller rectangles, it can be less efficient than updating the whole buffer at once
+- if there is too many smaller rectangles, it can be less efficient than updating the whole buffer at once

 SuperBlitter used: yes, for rectangle blitting to screen and cursor restoration.